Constraint on scalar leptoquark from low energy leptonic observables: Constraints from flavor-conserving meson decays

 \section{Constraints from flavor-conserving meson decays}

-In this Appendix we discuss the impact of two lepton flavor-conserving decays on the leptoquark parameter space.
-Both decays have been used in ref.~\cite{Kowalska:2018ulj} to constrain the case of charmphilic explanations of $\am{}$.
-Here we generalize the results to the case of general coupling structures. {
+In this appendix, we discuss the impact of two lepton flavor-conserving decays on the leptoquark parameter space.
+Both decays have been used in Ref.~\cite{Kowalska:2018ulj} to constrain the case of charmphilic explanations of $\am{}$.
+For earlier, original calculations and analyses of further meson decays within leptoquark models see Refs.\ \cite{deBoer:2015boa,Fajfer:2015mia,Cai:2017wry}.
+Here we generalize the results of Ref.~\cite{Kowalska:2018ulj} to the case of general coupling structures.